lancefoxcia/FoxDefenseContracts/README.md

 # FoxDefenseContracts

-Fox Defense Contracts is both in itself a mod and an Expansion of BDArmory Continued.
-The main goal is to add in much more tank turrets for both the ksp war communities and the creative community.
+Fox Defense Contracts is both in itself a mod and an Expansion of BDArmory Continued Runway Project.
+The mod at its current state is packed with many turrets from many nations.
+It in itself also has some armor panels that can help make more detailed tanks.

-This WIP is soon to have a full official release with a lot of changes coming soon.
-Mainly QOL and other changes that will bring a bit of freshness to the mod.
-(I think.)
+If there's any suggestions.
+Best to use the feature requests tab in github here and I'll check it sometime.

-I would love to hear suggestions about what to add in and what to change.
+Current update is 2.0 - Military Expansion